Link to homepage

 • In the building next to Guernsey Pearl Guernsey's Roman Ship timbers are displayed with information on how it came to sink off Guernsey.
 The ship store is open the same hours as Fort Grey.

-• Discovery Sacks available for free loan from the Shop.
-These are bags filled with objects and activities to help children explore the Tower and
+• Discovery boxes are available to loan for free from the attendant in the fort.
+These are boxes filled with objects and activities to help children explore the museum and fort.

-• Help-yourself trunk of trails, quizzes and spot-it picture boards available inside the Tower
+• Trails, quizzes and spot-it picture boards are available inside the Tower

 Finding us